PDF Summary:Start With Why, by

 (continued)...

-• Inspired employees feel protected in their companies and by their leaders, because they feel leadership make decisions in service of a greater purpose rather than their own self-gain.
+Trust: Inspired people realize that everyone—from the CEO down to the most entry-level worker—needs each other to reach their common goal.
+This means people will strive to be both trusting and trustworthy.
+Employees are less focused on self-gain, but instead do what’s best for the mission and the organization as a whole.
+Inspired employees feel protected in their companies and by their leaders because they feel leadership makes decisions in service of a greater purpose rather than their own self-gain.
 That gives employees the confidence to take risks, explore, be creative, and push the company forward.

-The trick to building a tribe based on inspiration is to look beyond a résumé.
-Don’t just hire skilled people that you then have to motivate.
-Instead, hire motivated people who believe in your WHY, and inspire them.
+Sinek adds that building a trust-based organization starts with the hiring process.
+When you have a strong WHY, you can find employees who are also passionate about your mission.
+The trick here is to look beyond the résumé.
+Don’t just hire skilled people whom you then have to motivate.
+Instead, hire motivated people who believe in your WHY, and inspire them; skills can be taught, passion cannot.

 WHY Should Affect Everything You Do

 To figure out your WHY, take a step back and examine your motivation behind what you do.
 It’s more than just making a profit (or at least, it should be).
 It’s the big, bold vision that motivates your company.
-Once you have your WHY, you can start focusing on sharing it effectively with the world.
+Once you have your WHY, you can focus on sharing it effectively with the world.

 The Golden Circle Megaphone